Why haven't I received the e-mail to request guest tickets?

 Are there any hotels with deals for graduates and guests of the ceremony?

 There are not any pre-arranged deals.
-The San Diego Convention Center has a list of hotels nearby for out of town graduates and guests.
+The San Diego Convention Center is located near Petco Park and has a list of hotels nearby for out of town graduates and guests.